CarolineS-QA/ims-demo/README.md

 My first Individual Project!

 It involves Java source code, JDBC and a SQL database hosted on Google Cloud Platform.
-To manage the project I have used Git source control, Maven to build and run JUnit/Mockito tests and Jenkins as part of my CI Pipeline to send to an artifact repository (Nexus).
+To manage the project I have used Git source control, Maven to build, Eclipse as my IDE to run JUnit/Mockito tests and Jenkins as part of my CI Pipeline to send to Sonarqube (hosted on a Google Cloud VM) and to an artifact repository (Nexus).

 MVP: A built application runnable via the command line interface.